Schedule a Consult

 - FRI Students: Ask you research supervisor if they have funds or know of funds that are available to support student travel to conferences.

-- Check out campus resources for research travel, including the Undergraduate Research Fellowship and Scholarship for Research or Conference Travel, both through the University’s Office of Undergraduate research.
+- Check out campus resources for research travel, including the Scholarship for Research or Conference Travel through the University’s Office of Undergraduate Research.